It's been a while since i've seen it - this isn't a review, but i just wonder if i missed something.

 The production design and the camera work was amazing overall.
 I also liked how relatively down-to-earth it was.
 It wasn't glitzy and full of crazy cannibal mutants like Doomsday, and it didn't have an invincible god-hero straight out of a shitty anime like Book of Eli.
 The future the movie portrayed may or may not be plausible, but it looked plausible, and that's something most apocalyptic sci-fi movies don't bother with.

-Book of Eli and why it is just about the shittiest movie on which to base your post-apoc game.
+Exactly.
+I am working on a review of Book of Eli and why it is just about the shittiest movie on which to base your post-apoc game.
 The cinematography was OK, but the story was insanely trite.
 I mean, really, Gary Oldman couldn't find a single fucking copy of that book lying around in the ruins somewhere?

 Obviously, your review will be made of fail. :p